djamg/google-agentic-ai-hackathon-allout/EMAIL_DISPLAY_UPDATE.md

 4. **📱 Use seamlessly** on any device
 5. **✅ Get feedback** with visual confirmations

-This enhancement makes Namma City Buddy a **production-ready citizen service platform** with professional-grade email handling capabilities! 🌟
+This enhancement makes Bangalore Buzz a **production-ready citizen service platform** with professional-grade email handling capabilities! 🌟

 ---